-(3) On sloping land, the height and bulk of development (particularly on the downhill side) is to be minimised, and the need for cut and fill reduced by designs which minimise the building footprint and allow the building mass to step down the slope.
-In particular: The amount of fill is not to exceed one metre in depth.
+The amount of fill is not to exceed one metre in depth.

 Fill is not to spread beyond the footprint of the building.

 Excavation of the landform is to be minimised.

-(4) Building height and scale needs to relate to topography and site conditions.
-(5) Orientate development to address the street.
-(6) Use colour, materials and surface treatment to reduce building bulk.
-(7) Landscape plantings are to be provided to reduce the visual bulk of new building and works.
-(8) Articulate walls to reduce building mass.
-D10) Building Colours and Materials The proposed building colours and materials have In highly visible areas, the visual impact of new development (including any structures required to retain land) is to be minimized through the use of appropriate colours and materials and landscaping. been chosen to match the existing dwelling.
-It is noted that the roof of the deck is transparent to allow light to access the deck.
-(2) The colours and materials of development on sites adjoining, or in close proximity to, bushland areas, waterways or the beach must blend in to the natural landscape.
-(3) The colours and materials used for alterations and additions to an existing structure shall complement the existing external building façade.
+- (4) Building height and scale needs to relate to topography and site conditions. - (5) Orientate development to address the street. - 6.
+Use colour, materials and surface treatment to reduce building bulk. - (6) Landscape plantings are to be provided to reduce the visual bulk of new building and works. - (7) Articulate walls to reduce building mass.

+D10 Building Colours and Materials

+- (1) In highly visible areas, the visual impact of new development (including any structures required to retain land) is to be minimized through the use of appropriate colours and materials and landscaping. - (2) The colours and materials of development on sites adjoining, or in close proximity to, bushland areas, waterways or the beach must blend in to the natural landscape. - (3) The colours and materials used for alterations and additions to an existing structure shall complement the existing external building façade.

+The proposed development does not require any changes to building colours or materials.

 (4) The holiday/fisherman shack character of the waterfront of Cottage Point is to be enhanced by the use of building materials which are sympathetic to the small timber and fibro cottages currently in existence on the waterfront.
 All buildings visible from the water are to utilise materials such as weatherboard, fibre cement, corrugated steel and timber.
 The use of masonry is discouraged.

+The development complies.

+D11 Roofs

-D1 2 L Roofs The proposed roof over the new deck has been (1) designed to match the character of the area and be of minimal impact to neighbouring properties.
-(2) Roofs should complement the roof pitch and forms of the existing buildings in the streetscape.
-(3) Articulate the roof with elements such as dormers, gables, balconies, verandahs and pergolas.
-(4) Roofs shall incorporate eaves for shading.
-(5) Roofing materials should not cause excessive glare and reflection.
-(6) Service equipment, lift overruns, plant and other mechanical equipment on the roof shall be minimised by integrating as many services, etc as possible into the building.
-D12 2 Glare and Reflection The proposed development complies.
-(1) The overspill from artificial illumination or sun reflection is to be minimised by utilising one or more of the following: Selecting an appropriate lighting height that is practical and responds to the building and its neighbours; • Minimising the lit area of signage; • Locating the light source away from adjoining properties or boundaries; and • Directing light spill within the site.
+- Lift overruns, plant and other mechanical equipment are not to detract from the appearance of roofs. - (2) Roofs should complement the roof pitch and forms of the existing buildings in the streetscape. - (3) Articulate the roof with elements such as dormers, gables, balconies, verandahs and pergolas. - (4) Roofs shall incorporate eaves for shading. - (5) Roofing materials should not cause excessive glare and reflection. - (6) Service equipment, lift overruns, plant and other mechanical equipment on the roof shall be minimised by integrating as many services, etc as possible into the building.

+D12 Glare and Reflection

+The development complies.

+- (1) The overspill from artificial illumination or sun reflection is to be minimised by utilising one or more of the following: Selecting an appropriate lighting height that is practical and responds to the building and its neighbours; - Minimising the lit area of signage; - Locating the light source away from adjoining properties or boundaries; and - Directing light spill within the site.